Fast endophilin-mediated endocytosis

 Fast endophilin-mediated endocytosis (FEME) is an endocytic pathway found in eukaryotic cells.
-It requires the activity of endophilins as well as dynamins, but does not require clathrin.
+FEME is a type of receptor mediated endocytosis however it does not require clathrin.
+Instead, FEME is a clathrin-independent endocytic pathway that requires the activity of endophilins and dynamins.

 In Clathrin-dependent endocytic pathways, endosomes budding from the cell membrane into the cell will form in clathrin pits, and be coated by clathrin triskelions.
 In FEME however, endosomes form when coated by actin, and internalise endophilin A2.